-What should your CNC or machine shop charge per hour?
-This calculator loads your labor burden, depreciates your machine honestly, allocates shop overhead, and gives you a break-even rate plus a real quoted rate.
+Calculate your true machine shop hourly rate.
+This free shop rate calculator loads your labor burden, depreciates your machine honestly, allocates shop overhead, and gives you a break-even rate plus a target quoted rate.

 Most small shops underprice themselves.
 You set a rate five years ago, maybe checked what the shop down the road was charging, and never really went back to look at the math.
 Then insurance goes up, your machinist gets a raise, power bills climb, and you're still quoting off the old number.
 The gap between what you charge and what you actually need to charge comes straight out of your pocket.